PayString/rfcs/src/spec/payid-easy-checkout.md

 * PayID client: a client that queries a PayID server using the PayID Protocol as defined in [PAYID-PROTOCOL][].
 * PayID server: the endpoint that returns payment account(s) information, which conforms to the PayID Protocol.
-* Merchant: Individual or entity receiving a payment (e.g., e-commerce merchant, charity).
+* Recipient: Individual or entity receiving a payment (e.g., e-commerce merchant, charity).
-* Payer: Individual or entity originating a payment to a `merchant`.
+* Payer: Individual or entity originating a payment to a `recipient`.
 * Wallet: A device or application that holds funds (may be a non-custodial wallet).
 * PayID Easy Checkout URL: The URL that is the result of the PayID Easy Checkout protocol; can be used to redirect a client to a wallet corresponding to a particular PayID.